-- an option to purchase 60,000 shares of our Common Stock upon the director's initial election or appointment to our Board (the "Initial Award"); - if the director has served on our Board for at least six months as of the date of an annual meeting of stockholders, an option to purchase 30,000 shares of our Common Stock on the date of the annual meeting (the "Subsequent Award"); - an annual director fee of \$35,000, and if the director serves as chairman of our Board or lead independent director, an additional annual director fee of \$20,000; and

-- if the director serves on a committee of our Board, an additional annual fee as follows: - chairman of the Audit Committee-\$15,000; - Audit Committee member other than the chairman-\$7,500; - chairman of the Compensation and Talent Committee-\$10,000; - · Compensation and Talent Committee member other than the chairman-\$5,000; - · chairman of the Nominating and Corporate Governance Committee-\$7,000; and - Nominating and Corporate Governance Committee member other than the chairman-\$3,500.
+- an option to purchase 35,000 shares of our Common Stock upon the director's initial election or appointment to our Board (the "Initial Award"); - if the director has served on our Board for at least six months as of the date of an annual meeting of stockholders, an option to purchase 23,000 shares of our Common Stock on the date of the annual meeting (the "Subsequent Award"); - an annual director fee of \$45,000, and if the director serves as chairman of our Board or lead independent director, an additional annual director fee of \$35,000; and - if the director serves on a committee of our Board, an additional annual fee as follows: - chairman of the Audit Committee-\$20,000; - · Audit Committee member other than the chairman-\$10,000; - chairman of the Compensation and Talent Committee-\$15,000; - Compensation and Talent Committee member other than the chairman-\$7,500; - · chairman of the Nominating and Corporate Governance Committee-\$10,000; and - · Nominating and Corporate Governance Committee member other than the chairman-\$5,000.

-The amounts set forth above reflect changes that were made to this program in June 2020 to increase the number of shares subject to the Initial Award from 30,000 to 60,000, and the number of share subject to the Subsequent Award from 15,000 to 30,000.
+The amounts set forth above reflect changes that were made to this program in June 2021 to decrease the number of shares subject to the Initial Award from 60,000 to 35,000 and the number of shares subject to the Subsequent Award from 30,000 to 23,000 and to increase the cash compensation for serving on our Board and on a committee of our Board.